X-Ray in Dallas, TX

 SWDIC technologists are experienced in high-quality patient care.
 Communication with your technologist is vital in ensuring your comfort, as well as the attainment of quality diagnostic images.

 Schedule Your X-ray at Southwest Diagnostic Imaging in Dallas

 Southwest Diagnostic Imaging Center is one of the largest freestanding radiology centers in Dallas.
-We provide clients with a range of radiology services, including MRI exams for cancer, heart and vascular disease, stroke and musculoskeletal disorders.
+We provide clients with a range of radiology services.

 X-ray Scan Hours